saile336/FWingREMIX/DOCUMENTATION.md

 ## Features

-    Add Schedule Links: Users can add a link to their personal or professional schedules.
+    `AddScheduleLinks:` Users can add a link to their personal or professional schedules.
-    Dietary Preferences: Users can select their dietary restrictions from a predefined list.
+    `DietaryPreferences:` Users can select their dietary restrictions from a predefined list.
-    Widget Selection: Users can choose up to two widgets to be displayed on their dashboard.
+    `WidgetSelection:` Users can choose up to two widgets to be displayed on their dashboard.
-    Association Membership: Users can select their affiliation with groups or organizations from a list inorder to dispaly the correct color and logo.
+    `Association:` Users can select their affiliation with groups or organizations from a list inorder to dispaly the correct color and logo.
     It works by saving the information to localStorage and then uploading it to the server, it's done this way becuse we neither got sensitive data to hide nor was the project started with a server.